Last updated: May 2022

 There are occasions where your personal data can be shared without us asking you: if we have a legal duty or power to share information with other statutory bodies, when the public good is considered to be of greater importance than personal confidentiality and where your safety or the safety of others is at risk.
 Decisions will be made on a case-by-case basis.

-Your data will be held for an initial 2 years, at which time, an audit of all data will be undertaken to ensure your consent is still valid, check the accuracy of the data and to ensure we are not keeping any personal data longer than necessary.
-You have the option to unsubscribe from our database at any time during this period.
+Your data will be held in the database for as long as it is required.
+Every 2 years, an audit of all data will be undertaken to ensure your consent is still valid, check the accuracy of the data and to ensure we are not keeping any personal data longer than necessary.
+You have the option to unsubscribe from our database at any time.

 The information we have collected will not be used to make any automated decisions about you.